-Growing Your Personal Brand.
+3 Critical Strategies for Growing Your Personal Brand

-In essence, in today’s hyper-competitive online marketplace, niche business brands will simply make you disappear if you fail to leave a mark on your target audience.
+In essence, in today’s hyper-competitive online marketplace, niche business brands will merely make you disappear if you fail to leave a mark on your target audience.

 Social media expert, Neil Patel said that:

 Building a recognisable personal brand opens professional opportunities.

 To this, he further added, that a growing your personal brand provides several benefits like:

 - Help create better contacts and clients for your company